 Missing Y bit for the iPhone 7.
 Triangular tool and suction cups fall out of case easily.

 Generous 80-piece set with 56 quality bits.
-Includes lots of extras for easier repairs, such as antistatic wrist strap, multiple tweezers and multiple prying tools.
+Includes lots of extras for easier repairs, such as an antistatic wrist strap, multiple tweezers, and multiple prying tools.
 Newer versions have bits for the iPhone 7.

-Fabric inside case not very durable.
+Fabric inside case is not very durable.
 Plastic box that holds bits is flimsy.

-Nowadays, we live and die by our phones — if something goes wrong, it’s not always under warranty, and repairs can get expensive fast.
+Nowadays, people live and die by their phones — if something goes wrong, repairs can get expensive fast.
 Thankfully, there’s a solution for that: do-it-yourself repair kits that include a variety of tools necessary for replacing faulty parts, opening up your phone to remove built-up dust and dirt, or swapping in upgraded components.

-When it comes to the iPhone, making repairs yourself can be tricky, because iPhones aren’t really designed to be opened by consumers.
-But if you’re comfortable with opening up your iPhone and poking around (voiding the warranty in the process), you need an iPhone repair kit to make sure you’ve got exactly the right tools.
+When it comes to the iPhone, making repairs yourself can be tricky because iPhones aren’t really designed to be opened by consumers.
+If you’re comfortable with opening up your iPhone and poking around (voiding any manufacturer or third-party protection in the process), you need an iPhone repair kit to make sure you’ve got exactly the right tools.

 Before you start comparing different iPhone repair kits, start with these questions.

 Which iPhone do you own?
 Different versions of the iPhone require different tools, so you need to find a kit that explicitly supports what you’ve got.
 If a repair kit says that it’s for iPhone but doesn’t include your model on the product page, don’t buy it.